Marwar: History

 Internecine disputes and succession wars disturbed the peace of the early years of the century, until in January 1818 Jodhpur was brought under British control.
 Jodhpur became a princely state of Rathore Clan of Rajputs in the Rajputana Agency of British India.

 The state was bounded on the north by Bikaner state, on the northeast by Jaipur state, on the west by the British province of Ajmer, on the southeast by Mewar (Udaipur) state, on the south by Sirohi state and the Banas Kantha Agency of Bombay Presidency, on the southwest by Sind Province, and on the west by Jaisalmer State.
-The Rathore Maharaja was the head of state, with an aristocracy of Jagirdars, Jamidars and Thakurs.
+The Rathore Maharaja was the head of state, with an aristocracy of Jagirdars, Zamindars and Thakurs.
 There were 22 parganas and 4500 villages in the state.

 In 1843, when Maharaja Man Singh (ruled 1803–1843) died without a son and without having adopted an heir.
 The nobles and state officials were left to select a successor from the nearest of kin.
 Their choice fell upon Raja Takht Singh of Ahmednagar.
 Maharaja Takht Singh, who supported the British during the Revolt of 1857, died in 1873.
 His successor, Maharaja Jaswant Singh II, who died in 1896, was a very enlightened ruler.
 His brother, Sir Pratap Singh, conducted the administration until his nephew, Sardar Singh, came of age in 1898.
 Maharaja Sardar Singh ruled until 1911.
 The imperial service cavalry formed part of the reserve brigade during the Tirah campaign.

 Marwar suffered more severely than any other part of Rajputana from the famine of 1899–1900.
 In February 1900 more than 110,000 people were in receipt of famine relief.
 The kingdom had a population of 1,935,565 in 1901, a 23% decline from the 1891, largely due to the results of the famine.

 Its ruler, the Maharaja of Jodhpur, expressed a wish to join the Dominion of Pakistan but Lord Mountbatten warned him that his subjects were mostly Hindus and his accession to Pakistan would create problems.
 As a result, Jodhpur, too, acceded to India.

 In 1949 Maharaja Hanwant Singh acceded to the Government of India; in 1950 Rajputana became the state of Rajasthan.

 Marwari horses

-Marwar is famous for its Marwari horse in all over India.
+Marwar is well known across India for its Marwari horse.